TugboatQA/docs/README.md

 # Welcome to Tugboat!

+## Dummy Commit to test new CI server

 Tugboat is a system that builds a working preview of a website for any branch, tag, commit, or pull request in a git repository.
 It can automatically create these previews for pull requests by integrating with GitHub, GitLab, or